cjaburto/mongio-client/README.md

 client wrapper for promised-mongo and socket.io
 ## Install

-add [q](https://github.com/kriskowal/q) for the promises thing and mongio to your html or coffee whatever ...
+add [q](https://github.com/kriskowal/q) for the promises thing, mongio and of course socket.io to your html or coffee whatever ...
+        script : '/socket.io/socket.io.js'
         script : 'path/to/q.js'
         script : 'path/to/mongio.js'